greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

            initrd /initrd-2.6.18-274.3.1.el5.img
 ```

-On systems that use `grub2` such as RHEL 7.x or CentOS 7.x, use the system utility `grubby`.
+On systems that use `grub2`, use the system utility `grubby`.
 This command adds the parameter when run as root.

 ```
 # grubby --update-kernel=ALL --args="transparent_hugepage=never"